Japanese Slipper Cocktail

 After you measure out the ingredients, add to the shaker.

-Measure 3 ounces fresh lemon juice.
-(D)
+Measure out the Cointreau and fresh lemon juice.

 Add two cherries to each glass.
 They look awesome in the bottom of the glass.